cleitonmoya/poker_squares/README.md

 # Playing Poker Squares with Simulated Annealing

-**Poker Squares** (aka Poker Solitaire) is a patiance-styled game.
+**Poker Squares** (aka Poker Solitaire) is a patience game.
 There are 25 cards in a 5x5 grid.
 Each row and column forms a poker hand with a score.
 Summed up, they give a total score.
 The aim of the game is to arranje the cards in the grid in order to maximize the total score.
 So, it's a Combinatorial Optimization Problem.

 <p align="center">
 	<img src="jogos/jogo1.jpg" alt="Poker Squares" width="200"/>